Policy

 b.

-requires the minimum wage rate to increase each year in accordance with the
+The minimum wage rate changes each year in accordance with the Consumer

 5.